GS-Uni-Heidelberg/Paper-TheMoralizationCorpus/README.md

 # The Moralization Corpus
-This repository provides the full source code, and supplementary materials to the paper: ["The Moralization Corpus: Frame-Based Annotation and Analysis of
+This repository provides the full source code, and supplementary materials of the paper: ["The Moralization Corpus: Frame-Based Annotation and Analysis of
-Moralizing Speech Acts across Diverse Text Genres"](https://arxiv.org/abs/2512.15248) (Becker et al., 2025).
+Moralizing Speech Acts across Diverse Text Genres"](https://arxiv.org/abs/2512.15248) (Becker et al., LREC 2026).

 Please feel free to send us an e-mail (maria.becker@gs.uni-heidelberg.de; sommer@cl.uni-heidelberg.de) about any questions, comments and feedback.